spikeekips/source-over-ssh/README.rst

           --syslog         Log to syslog, not to file --vv             verbose
-      -l, --logfile=       log to a specified file, - for stdout -p, --profile=       Run in profile mode, dumping results to specified file
-          --profiler=      Name of the profiler to use (profile, cprofile, hotshot). [default: hotshot]
-          --prefix=        use the given prefix when syslogging [default: sso] --pidfile=       Name of the pidfile
+      -l, --logfile=       log to a specified file, - for stdout -p, --profile=       Run in profile mode, dumping results to specified file --profiler=      Name of the profiler to use (profile, cprofile, hotshot). [default: hotshot] --prefix=        use the given prefix when syslogging [default: sos] --pidfile=       Name of the pidfile
-          --host-key=      directory to look for host keys in`.
+          --host-key=      directory to look for host keys in`.  [default: $HOME/.sos] --config=        config file`. [default: $HOME/.sos/sos.cfg]
-                            [default: $HOME/.sos]
-          --config=        config file`. [default: $HOME/.sos/sos.cfg]
           --port=          ssh server port` [default: 2022]
           --interface=     network interface`
           --help-reactors  Display a list of possibly available reactor names.
           --version        Print version information and exit.
           --spew           Print an insanely verbose log of everything that happens.
 Useful when debugging freezes or locks in complex code.
-      -b, --debug          Run the application in the Python Debugger (implies nodaemon), sending SIGUSR2 will drop into debugger --reactor=
+      -b, --debug          Run the application in the Python Debugger (implies nodaemon), sending SIGUSR2 will drop into debugger
+          --reactor=
           --help           Display this help and exit.